modxorg/Docs/en/extras/peoples/index.md

 ## What is Peoples?

-Peoples is a simple User and User Group listing component for MODx Revolution.
+Peoples is a simple User and User Group listing component for MODX Revolution.
 It can be used in community sites to show who is signed up as a User for a site, and any User Groups within that site.

 ### Requirements

-- MODx Revolution 2.0.0 or later
+- MODX Revolution 2.0.0 or later
 - PHP5 or later

 ### History